-We go big on game day: Americans will consume roughly 112 million gallons of beer, 28 million pounds of chips and a mind-boggling 1.3 billion chicken wings during the Super Bowl.
+We go big on game day: Americans will consume over 300 million gallons of beer, 28 million pounds of chips and a mind-boggling 1.42 billion chicken wings during the Super Bowl.

 What most of us are really tuning in for…

 The ads, of course.
 And those ads are big money.
-Last year, a 30-second spot cost around $5.6 million dollars, and Super Bowl ad revenue reached a total of $336 million bucks.
-Between the croaking frogs, clomping Clydesdales, British villains and Eminem in a Chrysler, American companies spend enough money on ads every year to send a nutritious meal to all 690 million hungry people around the world right now.
+Last year, a 30-second spot cost an average of $5.6 million dollars, and Super Bowl ad revenue reached a record $545 million bucks.
+Between the clomping Clydesdales, Flamin’ Hot Cheetos and Eugene Levy in a Nissan, American companies spend enough money on ads every year to send a nutritious meal to all 811 million hungry people around the world right now.

 Have an (expensive) seat

-The Kansas City Chiefs will meet the Tampa Bay Buccaneers this year at Tampa’s Raymond James Stadium.
-While most of the stadium’s 65,000 seats will stay empty this year due to COVID-19, the average Super Bowl ticket in a normal year costs fans anywhere from $4,220 to $60,000 for private box seats.
-For the price of even the cheapest seat, we could send school meals to more than 80 kids for an entire year.
+For the price of even the cheapest seat (hovering above $5,000 dollars), we could send school meals to 100 kids for an entire year.
 At the high end?
-That would be 1,200 students with full bellies, January through December.
+That would be 1,700 students with full bellies, January through December.